Hiking

 Do a full day hike (including travel time from Rossport to the CPR siding at Jackfish).
 Your reward will be the opportunity to explore the "Ghost Town" of Jackfish, Ontario.

-The CPR siding access road is located 60 KM's east of Rossport on the Trans-Canada Highway.
+The CPR siding access road is located 60 KM's east of Rossport off the TransCanada Highway.
+If you are heading east from Rossport, you would turn right off of the TCH.